-The road from a lead to a customer is a long one, and so is the path separating a product catalogue from an invoice.
-In between stands a “quote”, which in CRM terms denotes a formal sales proposal with set prices that can be sent to prospects before they make their final purchasing decision.
+The road from a lead to a customer is a long one, and so is the path separating a product catalog from an invoice.
+In between stands a “quote”, which, in CRM terms, denotes a formal sales proposal with set prices that can be sent to prospects before they make their final purchasing decision.

 Of course, the very point of CRM quotes is to make this path smoother.
-That’s why modern systems integrate with product catalogues on one side, and automatically convert quotes into invoices on the other.
+That’s why modern systems integrate with product catalogs on one side and automatically convert quotes into invoices on the other.
 To your prospect’s convenience, template quotes can be sent via email or printed out.

 Ever since money started making the world go round, “invoice” has stopped being a technical term.
 CRM invoices are nothing but a digital form of the same commercial instrument issued by a seller to a buyer, though they do come with a number of handy options.